 We’ll start with the dump mini truck models.
 Here’s a typical Daihatsu Hijet dump kei truck.
 This one is an HD (Heavy Duty) dump and also has a snow plow attachment.
 Yes, you could say this is the Swiss Army Knife of mini trucks.
 What could you not get done with this little guy?

-And then there's the 4-passenger crew-cab style Daihatsu Hijet Deck Van model.
+And then there’s the 4-passenger crew-cab style Daihatsu Hijet Deck Van model.
 Now this could also be referred to as somewhat of a Swiss Army Knife mini truck.
-It can do a number of things: There's seating for 4 passengers in comfort with wide sliding doors at the back.
-(Great if you're bringing your kids or grandkids with you!)
-Then there's the deep rear load bed.
+It can do a number of things: There’s seating for 4 passengers in comfort with wide sliding doors at the back.
+(Great if you’re bringing your kids or grandkids with you around the farm, or off hunting!)
+Then there’s the deep rear load bed.
 And if you need more flexibility to move stuff around, you can remove the seat bases for the rear passengers and use that enclosed area to haul stuff too.
 (You can see why these Deck Vans are so popular, right?)

 Finally, there’s the van-style mini truck models (the Daihatsu Hijet Cargo and Suzuki Every).
 Got a large manufacturing facility?
 What about a hospital or college campus?
 These make great vehicles for your maintenance team, or to move people around in much greater comfort than the golf carts you would otherwise be using.
 Like with the Deck Van, there’s seating for 4.
 But, unlike the Deck Van, the rear load area is fully enclosed, so folding down the rear seats gives you a large volume of hauling space that’s protected from the elements.